aarpon/hrm_docs/usermanual/GettingStarted.rst

 ========================

--  If your imaging facility already offers deconvolution via HRM, proceed to the facility's HRM loging page.
+-  If your imaging facility already offers deconvolution via HRM, proceed to the facility's HRM login page.

 -  If HRM is not available at your imaging facility you can still familiarize with HRM by using the `HRM demo server <http://hrm.svi.nl>`_ offered by